Sleepless (2001 film): Plot

-Meanwhile, the killings continue to escalate.
-As nightclub dancer Mel is leaving work, the killer stalks and ambushes her.
-Dragging her to an indoor fountain during a lengthy struggle, he drowns Mel, then aggressively cuts her fingernails very short after she scratches him during the struggle.
-Moretti starts trying to solve the case, joined by Giacomo joins him.
+The killings continue to escalate.
+As nightclub dancer Mel is leaving work, the killer ambushes her.
+Dragging her to an indoor fountain during a lengthy struggle, he drowns Mel, then aggressively cuts her fingernails very short after she scratched him.
+Moretti starts trying to solve the case, joined by Giacomo.
 The differing modus operandi and much larger range in location of the recent murders compared to those in 1983 puzzle them both.

 Cab driver Beppe finds an engraved pen belonging to the killer and blackmails him into arranging a meeting, where he is stabbed to death.
-Giacomo questions de Fabritiis' friend Leone, an alcoholic who also has dwarfism, who lives at the De Fabritiis home, where Vincent's mother Laura, still grieving the death and slander of her son, receives Moretti coldly.
+Giacomo questions de Fabritiis' friend Leone, an alcoholic who also has dwarfism, who lives at the De Fabritiis home.
+Vincent's mother Laura, still grieving the death and slander of her son, receives Moretti coldly.

 The killer murders another woman, Dora, by slamming her face against a wall hard enough to knock her teeth out.
 While conversing with his pet parrot, Moretti goes over the murders and realizes the modus operandi and the animal-shaped paper tokens left at each murder scene match the violence in a disturbing nursery rhyme, "The Crazy Farmer".
-He theorizes the killer went mad after hallucinating the noises of the animals, and note that a swan is the final animal to die.
+He theorizes the killer went mad after hallucinating the noises of the animals, and notes that a swan is the final animal to die.
 Giacomo rushes to the ballet, fearing for the life of Gloria, who is performing the music from Swan Lake on her harp in a swan costume, but she is safe.
 The killer violently beheads Mara, the ballet dancer portraying Odette, instead.

 Vincent's grave is opened and his casket discovered to be empty, with marks indicating the body was recently taken.
 Laura confesses to Moretti that she killed Vincent at his own request when the persecution of the public got to be too much to bear.
 Alone at home, she sees a shadowy figure she believes is Vincent before falling in terror over a banister to her death.
 At Moretti's home, just after he leaves an answering machine message to Giacomo about a break in the case, the same figure appears and recites the nursery rhyme, frightening Moretti into a fatal heart attack.